 The Message by Yan Vana

-The Message is a short fantasy/science fiction novel by Yan Vana.
+The Message is a short fantasy / science fiction novel by Yan Vana.

 Overview

-Although it is a novel, The Message is a surprisingly comprehensive summary of the problems of overpopulation.
+Although written as a novel, The Message is a surprisingly comprehensive summary of the problems of overpopulation.
 It brings most of the available knowledge together in one place but does so in a readable way.
 What makes it unique is that, unlike most other works on the environment, it is written not from man’s point of view, but from that of the other occupants of our planet.

 Plot